dgr8abr/my-site/columns/disputes.md

 In times like these, we should show that the Bayanihan spirit is at least possible towards our poor Filipino fishermen in the disputed waters of South China Sea.

 “Bayanihan” — a Filipino trait that was taught in school when we were kids; wherein it would depict a band of people bringing a hut, and moving it to a different place showing our Filipino solidarity towards our neighbor.
-But what can we do to help the poor fisherman near the disputed watersl, if it is indeed nearer to the Philippines compared to China.
+But what can we do to help the poor fisherman near the disputed waters, if it is indeed nearer to the Philippines compared to China.

 Why don’t we join together, for our hapless fishermen?
 Where is the Bayanihan spirit that was inculcated to us when we were kids?
 If bayanihan was indeed in our veins, we as fellow Filipinos, should at least organize a protest in front of the Chinese embassy and burn effigies to show our vexation towards these imperialistic conduct of the Chinese government.

-Signs of the economic times perhaps.
-People would rather stay in their homes and tackle their issues, either personal or family, rather than join or organize a rally.
+Signs of the economic times perhaps, people would rather stay in their homes and tackle their issues, either personal or family, rather than join or organize a rally.

 And we as a nation, afraid of the repercussions that will happen, either economic or civil, will just outweigh the courage in our hearts.
 Unlike the willful Vietnamese who loots and burns Chinese owned buildings in Vietnam.
 Why don’t we imitate the Vietnamese them were so brave and patriotic that they would burn and loot the Chinese owned buildings in Vietnam?
 But I won’t suggest doing that as it’s pure lawlessness.